Online Competitive Influence Maximization: Experiments

 We model non-strategic and strategic competitors by selecting the seed set $S_B$ uniformly at random (denoted as RD) or by running the non-competitive influence maximization algorithm (denoted as IM).
-In our experiments, we set $|S_A|=|S_B|=5$ for Yahoo-Ad and $|S_A|=|S_B|=10$ for the DM dataset, and $B>A$ (see supplementary material for results with $A > B$).
-Since the optimal solution given the true edge probabilities cannot be derived in polynomial time, in order to derive the approximate regret, for Yahoo-Ad, we use the greedy solution as the optimal baseline, which is a $(1-1/e, 1)$-approximate solution.
+In our experiments, we set $|S_A|=|S_B|=5$ for Yahoo-Ad and $|S_A|=|S_B|=10$ for the DM dataset, and $B>A$.
+Since the optimal solution given the true edge probabilities cannot be derived in polynomial time, for Yahoo-Ad, we use the greedy solution as the optimal baseline, which is a $(1-1/e, 1)$-approximate solution.
 For the DM dataset, we use the IMM solution as the optimal baseline, which is a $(1-1/e-\epsilon, 1-n^{-l})$-approximate solution.
 For frequentist regrets, we repeat each experiment 50 times and show the average regret with $95\%$ confidence interval.
 For Bayesian regrets, we draw 5 problem instances according to the prior distributions, conduct 10 experiments in each instance and report the average Bayesian regret over the 50 experiments.
+Due to the space constraint, results of other settings are provided in the Appendix.

-\textbf{Algorithms for comparison.} Alg.~\ref{alg:OCIM-TS} is denoted as OCIM-TS.
-Since the true prior distribution is unknown for the frequentist setting, we use the uninformative prior $Beta(1,1)$ for each $\mu_e$ (which is essentially a uniform distribution).
-Alg.~\ref{alg:CIM-OIFU} is denoted as OCIM-OFU.
-We shrink its confidence interval by $\alpha_{\rho}$, i.e., $\rho_i \leftarrow \alpha_{\rho} \sqrt{{3\ln t}/{2 T_i}}$, to speed up the learning, though our theoretical regret bound requires $\alpha_{\rho} = 1$.
+\textbf{Algorithms for comparison.} For OCIM-TS, since the true prior distribution is unknown for the frequentist setting, we use the uninformative prior $Beta(1,1)$ for each $\mu_e$.
+For OCIM-OFU, we shrink its confidence interval by $\alpha_{\rho}$, i.e., $\rho_i \leftarrow \alpha_{\rho} \sqrt{{3\ln t}/{2 T_i}}$, to speed up the learning.
+The role of $\alpha_\rho$ represents a tradeoff between theoretical guarantees and real-world performance. $\alpha_\rho \ge 1$ provides theoretical regret bounds for the worst-case (i.e., our algorithms have sublinear regret for any problem instance) and most of the bandit literature gives regret analysis under this condition.
+However, in practice, we often do not face the worst problem instance.
+Taking a more aggressive $\alpha_\rho$ helps speed up the learning empirically \citep{liu2021multi}, though the algorithms may incur linear regrets for bad problem instances (which are likely rare in practice), preventing us from achieving worst-case theoretical regret bounds.
 We compare OCIM-OFU/OCIM-TS to the $\epsilon$-Greedy algorithm with parameter $\epsilon = 0$ (denoted as the EMP algorithm) and $\epsilon = 0.01$, which inputs the empirical mean into the offline oracle with $1-\epsilon$ probability and otherwise selects $S_A$ uniformly at random.
-We show results for OCIM-ETC in the supplementary material as it requires many more rounds than OCIM-OFU.
+The results of OCIM-ETC are moved to the Appendix as it requires more rounds to learn than others.